basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 I also learned how one can create an interface between "web 2.0" applications and "web 3.0" applications, and the tooling available for that is pretty decent too.
 For instance, if I wanted to <a href="#" class="sendEthButton">ask for a donation in ETH I could make it super easy with a JavaScript function</a>.

-Also, a mind to application performance means a heck of a lot more when the effort is directly linked to a currency.
+Also, a mind to application performance means a heck of a lot more when the operating cost can be measured in direct, immediate currency transactions, as opposed to a some-time-in-the-future slight increase in AWS fees over time, for example.

 <script type="text/javascript">
   const sendEthButton = document.querySelector('.sendEthButton');